nowsecure/secure-mobile-development/android/2014-06-05-avoid-gui-objects-caching.md

 ---
 title: "Avoid GUI Objects Caching"
-description: "Remote check deposit apps allow the user to take a picture of a check using the phone’s camera and send it off to the financial institution to deposit in an account."
+description: "Remote check-deposit apps allow people to take a picture of a check with their device and send it to their financial institution for deposit into an account.."
 layout: guide
 published: 1
 categories: